-An overpressure safety device shall not operate in NORMAL USE, shall conform to the requirements of ISO 4126-1, and to the following requirements.
+An overpressure safety device shall not operate in NORMAL USE, shall conform to the requirements of ISO 4126-1, and to the following requirements:

-- a) It shall be connected as close as possible to the fluid-containing parts of the system that it is intended to protect. - b) It shall be installed so as to provide easy access for inspection, maintenance and repair. - c) It shall not be capable of being adjusted without the use of a TOOL. - d) It shall have its discharge opening so located and directed that the released material is not directed towards any person. - e) It shall have its discharge opening so located and directed that operation of the device will not deposit material on parts that may cause a HAZARD. - f) It shall have adequate discharge capacity to ensure that, in the event of a failure of the supply pressure control, the pressure does not exceed the RATED maximum working pressure of the system. - g) There shall be no shut-off valve between an overpressure safety device and the parts that it is intended to protect.
+b) It shall be installed so as to provide easy access for inspection, maintenance and repair.

+c) It shall not be capable of being adjusted without the use of a TOOL.

+d) It shall have its discharge opening so located and directed that the released material is not directed towards any person.

+e) It shall have its discharge opening so located and directed that operation of the device will not deposit material on parts that may cause a HAZARD.

+f) It shall have adequate discharge capacity to ensure that, in the event of a failure of the supply pressure control, the pressure does not exceed the RATED maximum working pressure of the system.

+g) There shall be no shut-off valve between an overpressure safety device and the parts that it is intended to protect.